eslint/rfcs/designs/2025-define-plugin/README.md

   Object.entries({
     "accessor-pairs": () => require("./accessor-pairs"),
     // ...
-  })
+  }),
 );
 ```

-`definePlugin` will use similar strategies internally.
+`definePlugin` will implement similar strategies internally, but use [`module.createRequire()`](https://nodejs.org/api/module.html#modulecreaterequirefilename) to work in both CommonJS and ECMAScript Modules packages.

-An `eslint-plugin-eslint-plugin` lint rule will also be created that enforces lazy-loading rules.
+Two new `eslint-plugin-eslint-plugin` lint rules will be added:

-It will come with an auto-fixer that:
+1. Enforcing using `definePlugin` to define a plugin
+2. Enforces lazy-loading rules and automates keeping `configs` up-to-date with lazy-loaded rules.

+The latter rule's auto-fixer will:

-- Adds the requisite `createRequire()` and `require()` calls to the `definePlugin` file
+- Adds the requisite `createRequire()` and `require()` calls to the `definePlugin` file if missing
-- Keeps `configs` in sync with rule `meta.docs.recommended` values corresponding to existing common community conventions:
+- Align `configs` with rule `meta.docs.recommended` values corresponding to existing common community conventions:
   - falsy: only in an `all` config, if it exists
   - `string | string[]`: in config(s) of the same name(s)
   - `true`: in a `recommended` config

-Note that this lint rule would need to inspect each rule file to determine rules' `meta.docs.recommended` values.
+That lint rule would need to inspect rule files to determine those `meta.docs.recommended` values.
+It can do so by reading the file from disk, parsing it as an AST, and finding the first instance of a `meta.docs.recommended`.

-Running the lint rule with `--fix` would accomplish the same automation work a many common community "update" scripts under [Design Pattern Analysis](#design-pattern-analysis).
+Running the lint rules with `--fix` would accomplish the same automation seen in many common community "update" scripts under [Design Pattern Analysis](#design-pattern-analysis).

 ## Documentation